alorence/django-modern-rpc/docs/misc/proto_refs.rst

 - **Deserialization (RPC method argument)**

   Dates are received as standard string.
 Unmarshaller will NOT try to recognize dates for high level conversion.
+You can use :any:`modernrpc.helpers.get_builtin_date` to easily retrieve a proper `datetime` instance in such case.

 - **Serialization (RPC method return type)**

-  `datetime.datetime` or `datetime.date` objects will NOT be automatically converted to string (format ISO 8601).
+  `datetime.datetime`, `datetime.date` and `datetime.time` objects will be automatically converted to string (format ISO 8601).
+This is configured per backend, either using a custom JSONEncoder based on Django's `DjangoJSONEncoder <https://docs.djangoproject.com/en/5.2/topics/serialization/#djangojsonencoder>`_ or by defining a ``default`` callback used in serialization process.
-  By default, the backend will fail to serialize and raise an error, but some backends may be configured to support serialization of `date` and/or `datetime` instances.

-See :ref:`JSON-RPC backends` for detailed documentation of `date` / `datetime` support in each backend.
+See :ref:`JSON-RPC backends` for detailed documentation of `date` / `time` / `datetime` support in each backend.

 **(3) base64**